Fun and Easy Journal Prompt Ideas for First Graders—

 Personally, I am rarely at a loss for something to write about in my journal.
 But, that is not the case for everyone.
 Some people need some help getting started writing in their journals.
-If this is the case for you or your students, then read on to discover some magnificent journal writing prompts for kids.
+If this is the case for you or your students, then scroll down the page to discover some magnificent journal writing prompts for kids.
+Enjoy this most fantastic listing of 1st Grade Journaling Prompts.
+Use them, share them, and have fun with them.
+Above all, just be sure to get and keep you precious students writing in their journals this school year.

 Journal Starters & Journaling Prompts for First Graders